Mytho/groceries/README.md

 ## Development

-If you want to develop the application, it is advised to create a virtualenvironment for Python.
+If you want to develop the application, it is advised to create a virtualenv for Python.
 As a virtual environment for node, you could use nodeenv.
-Install all dependencies by running `make setup-req`.
+Once both environments are activated, install all dependencies by running `make setup-req`.

 ## Testing